Kevin487/one-click-hugo-cms/site/content/products/_index.md

 image: /img/products-jumbotron.jpg
 heading: What we offer
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Art for life is the ultimate spot for art lovers who want to ease their mind and feel pleasures art can transmit to their soul.
+We take art distribution and knowledge seriously and we're glad to pass that knowledge to anyone.

 intro:
   blurbs:
     - image: /img/illustrations-coffee.svg
       text: >
+        We
         We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and